AndreaGriffiths11/java_crash_beginners/README.md

 You will need an IDE (Integrated Development Enviroment).
 I like Intellij, install [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/)

+And this is a fun learning tool we will use, it's called [Greenfoot](http://www.greenfoot.org/download).
+Download and install it as well.

 ### Download:
 Download this zip file, expand it.  you should end up with a folder that has the following important files:
 * java_crash_beginners.iml (java project)